 Module 1: Common Data Elements

 The registry contains a module of common data elements that is uniform across all diseases.
-U-IMD will use the set of common data elements developed specifically for rare disease registration by the European Commission's Joint Research Centre (DG JRC).
+U-IMD uses the set of common data elements developed specifically for rare disease registration by the European Commission's Joint Research Centre (DG JRC).
 The usage of these common data elements is recommended as a constitutive element for all rare disease registries in Europe.
-It is a necessary prerequisite for working with the EU Rare Diseases Registries Platform (EU RD Platform), a set of tools developed by the DG JRC that aims to cope with the enormous fragmentation of data collected by rare disease registries throughout Europe.
+It is a necessary prerequisite for working with the European Rare Disease Registry Infrastructure (ERDRI), a set of tools developed by the DG JRC EU as part of the Rare Diseases Registries Platform (EU RD Platform) that aims to cope with the enormous fragmentation of data collected by rare disease registries

 Module 2: Clinical and biochemical phenotype